fotiniak/bmipred/README.md

-BMI Prediction Machine Learning Pipeline
+BMI Prediction Machine Learning Pipeline:
-A comprehensive machine learning pipeline for predicting BMI changes in patients on olanzapine treatment.
+A machine learning pipeline for predicting BMI changes in patients on olanzapine treatment.
 This repository provides end-to-end functionality for data preprocessing, feature engineering, model training, and evaluation.

 🎯 Overview
 This project implements a modular ML pipeline to predict significant BMI increases (>5%) in patients receiving olanzapine treatment.
 The pipeline includes: